-The main difference between other auctions and Private Marketplace is that PMP is an invite-only auction where a publisher invite advertisers to bid on its inventory.
-Due to this “invite-only” feature, this auction is termed as a private auction.
+The main difference between Open auctions and Private Marketplace is that PMP is an invite-only auction where a publisher invites advertisers to bid on its inventory.
+Due to this “invite-only” feature, this auction is termed a private auction.

-- Increased ad fraud cases.
+- Increased ad fraud cases,

-- Complaints of hidden vendor charges.
+- Complaints of hidden vendor charges,

-- Mishaps in targeting correct audience.
+- Mishaps in targeting the correct audience, and

 - Inability to connect a handful of relevant buyers with a publisher.

-Open auction (Open-RTB) Vs Private Marketplace (PMP)
+Open Marketplace Vs. Private Marketplace (PMP)

-Benefits of a Private Marketplace (PMP)
+Benefits of a Private Marketplace (PMP) Deal

 How?
 We’re glad you asked.